uo-datasci-specialization/c2-dataviz-2021/content/assignments/index.markdown

 ## Final Project

-The final project includes multiple components, [as outlined in the syllabus](../syllabus/#final-project).
+The final project includes multiple components, culminating in a data visualization portfolio.
+The portfolio must include at least three data visualizations, communicate the history of each visualization, and be deployed to the web.
 The due dates for each component are as follows:

 {{< bootstrap-table "table table-hover" >}}